DAOS¶

 Sharing containers with multiple users¶

-If you'd like to create a container that includes a dataset and allows multiple users from your project team to reuse it concurrently (with simultaneous mounting and safe read/write operations, i.e., without race conditions), you can follow the below procedure below.
-Before proceeding, ensure that all intended users have the necessary access to your project, pool, and user group.
+If you want to create a container that includes a dataset and allows multiple users in your project team to reuse it concurrently (with simultaneous mounting and safe read/write operations, i.e., without race conditions), follow the procedure below.
+Before proceeding, ensure all intended users have access to the project, pool, and user group.

 Known issues and workarounds¶